FredKSchott/snowpack/docs/07-advanced-usage.md

 ### Import Maps

 > Warning: [Import Maps](https://github.com/WICG/import-maps) are an experimental web technology that is not supported in every browser.
+For polyfilling import maps, [check out es-module-shims](https://github.com/guybedford/es-module-shims#import-maps).

 ```
 // Include this in your application HTML...